How to Get more Views on LinkedIn in 2021

 (Likes x 1 + Comments x 5 + Repartages x 2 + Dwell time x 0.1) / number of views.

 This value is fundamental for the virality of the post.
-The higher the engagement weight, the more the algorithm considers that the publication is interesting and the more it will show it to a large number of people.
+The higher the engagement weight, the more the algorithm considers that the post is interesting and the more it will show it to a large number of people.

 This is called virality, a well-known phenomenon in social networks.